ljmoser83/lex-foodscape/README.md

 ### E. User interaction

-The user interactions will focus on identifying the users exposure to potentially healthy and unhealthy food choices in their foodscape.
+The user interactions will focus on identifying the user's exposure to potentially healthy and unhealthy food choices in their foodscape.
 Users will be able to interact with the website and web map in several planned manners, including:

--An adddress geocoder that will place a point of interest on the map and analyze the food environment in a set radius around that point.
+-An address geocoder that will place a point of interest on the map and analyze the food environment in a set radius around that point.
 Alternative methods for adding this point to the map will include a tap/click on a location of interest on the map or by using the "locate me" button next to the geocoder that will utilize location services of the user's device to drop a location on the map.

--The location of interest will be buffered with a radisu that is determined from the radio selector in the bottom left corner of the web map.
+-The location of interest will be buffered with a radius that is determined from the radio selector in the bottom left corner of the web map.
 This will serve as a representation of the user's foodscape based on a 0.25, 0.5, and 1.0 mile radius from their location of interest.
-These distances should serve as sufficient means of identifying exposure to the foodscape in the users general geographic location.
+These distances should serve as sufficient means of identifying exposure to the foodscape in the user's general geographic location.

 -I anticipate including a button for the user to locate the closest source of fresh, healthy food.

--I may explore adding buttons to check the "food swamp" and "food desert" status of the location the the user enters into the website.
+-I may explore adding buttons to check the "food swamp" and "food desert" status of the location the user enters into the website.
 If I choose to implement this feature, I will need to add some additional geospatial data representing food access by census tract.

 -The user will be able to zoom in and out of the web map using zoom control.